antihackme/Data-Protection-Officer-Cheatsheet/README.md

 [Razer Pay App Free Masks: Would You Exchange Your Data For A Piece Of Mask?](https://www.privacy.com.sg/privacy/razer-pay-app/)<p align="justify">This is definitely a brilliant marketing strategy by Razer Pay App to get user acquisition quickly and cheaply and to shortcut to quickly catch up with big players in the market such as Grab Pay.</p>

 ## COVID-19 Related Phishing
-[Global COVID-19 Related Phishing Campaign by North Korean Operatives Lazarus Group Exposed by Cyfirma Researchers](https://www.privacy.com.sg/covid/global-covid-19-related-phishing-campaign-by-north-korean-operatives-lazarus-group-exposed-by-cyfirma-researchers/)<p align="justify">he hacking campaign involved using phishing emails under the guise of local authorities in charge of dispensing government-funded Covid-19 support initiatives. </p>
+[Global COVID-19 Related Phishing Campaign by North Korean Operatives Lazarus Group Exposed by Cyfirma Researchers](https://www.privacy.com.sg/covid/global-covid-19-related-phishing-campaign-by-north-korean-operatives-lazarus-group-exposed-by-cyfirma-researchers/)<p align="justify">The hacking campaign involved using phishing emails under the guise of local authorities in charge of dispensing government-funded Covid-19 support initiatives. </p>

 # PDPA Compliance Check | <img width="100" src="https://zetc0de.github.io/images/bugbounty/antihack/logo.png" alt="antihack">
 [FREE!
 PDPA Compliance Check](https://www.privacy.com.sg/resources/free-pdpa-compliance-checkup/)<p align="justify">Take a 3 minutes test to view the results of your PDPA compliance status and find out if your organization is at risk of suffering a data breach.</p>